malak4822/Database-Test-App/README.md

 ## Database Test App
-This is a new Flutter shop project, primarily initiated for educational purposes.
-It was started but never completed due to other projects.
+Flutter shop project!
+Originally conceived for educational purposes, this app allows users to add products to their shopping cart and manage them seamlessly.
+Although temporarily paused, it serves as an invaluable learning experience for me.

 ## Used To Do App
 - MySql1 DB Package